 Easily reached by road and rail from the rest of the UK, Neath Port Talbot is a great destination for walkers eager to explore deeper into this wonderful part of the UK.

-Where is Neath Port Talbot?
+Where is Neath Port Talbot - the Dramatic Heart of Wales?

 Neath and Port Talbot both have mainline stations connecting direct to London Paddington.
 All regions of the UK have frequent links either direct or with one easy interchange.